 The »melting pot« has been a metaphor for U.S. society ever since the first immigration waves.
 When Europeans came to Ellis Island in the late 19th century, they sought a life of political and religious freedom as well as better economic opportunities.
 But what was the reality of immigration to the U.S. like?
 How have immigration and its meaning for the United States changed over time?
-How does the country’s diversity influence stereotypes, culture, and daily life?
-And what effect has the Trump presidency had on immigration and on immigrants living in the United States?
+This presentation will examine how the country’s diversity influences stereotypes, cultures and daily life and what effect the Trump presidency has had on immigration in the United States.

 The African American Civil Rights Movement

 »Free at last!
 Free at last!
 Thank God Almighty, we are free at last!« Martin Luther King expressed this vision for African Americans in the middle of a long, hard fight for equality.
 Only half a century ago, segregation between black and white Americans was a reality not only in the Southern United States but throughout the U.S. 50 years later, the first black president was elected into office.
 But have African Americans finally achieved equal rights?
 The presentation will have a look at both the history and the ongoing struggle including current movements like #BlackLivesMatter.

 Ab Klasse 10

 U.S. Pop Culture and Media Influence